Beautiful Creatures (2000 film): Reception

 On Rotten Tomatoes the film has an approval rating of 38% based on reviews from 60 critics.
+The website's critics consensus reads, "Implausible, uneven, and gratuitously violent, this esotrogen-powered crime caper lacks the finesse of Thelma and Louise or Guy Ritchie's work."
 On Metacritic it has a score of 40% based on reviews from 22 critics, indicating "mixed or average reviews".

 Roger Ebert of the Chicago Sun-Times gave the film 1.5 out of 4 and wrote: "There is some dark humor in the movie, of the kind where you laugh that you may not gag."